Kashi Vishwanath Temple is a standout among the most popular temple in Varanasi, otherwise called the Golden temple devoted to Lord Shiva.

 Papakshaye virajasaha sumanaprakashah”

 – Narada Puran

 Varanasi is easily accessible from all parts of the country.
-Very well connected by road, rail and air, the City of. offers convenient and comfortable travelling options to and from other cities of India.
+Very well connected by road, rail, and air, the City of. offers Convenient and comfortable traveling options to and from other cities of India.

-Taxis: Private taxis are available from travel agencies, hotels, etc., auto rickshaws, cycle rickshaws and Tempos are also readily available.
+Taxis: Private taxis are available from travel agencies, hotels, etc., auto-rickshaws, cycle rickshaws, and Tempos are also readily available.

 Left Luggage Facility: Left luggage facility is available at both the Varanasi and Mughalsarai railway stations(24 Hours).

 Indian Airlines flies to Babatpur airport which is 22 km. from Varanasi and 30 km. from Sarnath There is a. direct, daily flight connection between Varanasi and New Delhi.
-It also connects Varanasi to Delhi, Agra,.
-Khajuraho, Calcutta, Mumbai, Lucknow and Bhuvaneshwar.
-For travel reservations contact Indian Airlines.
+It also connects Varanasi to Delhi, and Agra, Khajuraho, Calcutta, Mumbai, Lucknow, and Bhuvaneshwar.
+For travel, and reservations contact Indian Airlines.